Here we present details of some of the works that we performed in preparation for the Atlantic crossing from the Caribbean to Europe.

 Check of the state of the halyards

-We left Sweden with halyards and sheets almost new.
-We checked the state of them.
-All were good except the eye loop of the genoa halyard that was a bit worn so we rebuilt one.
+– The eye loop of the genoa halyard that was a bit worn so we rebuilt one.

 Cleaning of windlass

-The cleaning of the windlass itself has little to do with the actual sailing but we will for sure be happy to have a windlass that work smoothly at arrival in Bermuda.
+The cleaning of the windlass itself has little to do with the actual sailing but we will for sure be happy to have a windlass that work smoothly at arrival in next destination.
 We have used it a lot since last cleaning we did in Grande Anse d’Arlet in Martinique so it was time for a new cleaning and regreasing of the moving parts.

-Cleaning of outboard engine carburator
+Cleaning of outboard engine carburetor

 A well running 2,5 horse power outboard engine won’t be a game changer for an ocean passage.
 But after a crossing, especially if we stay on anchor at arrival, we definitely don’t want having to row to go to land.
-We have been using the outboard engine since our arrival in the Caribbean.
+We have been using a lot the outboard engine since our arrival in the Caribbean.
 Eventually it began to run unevenly or simply died when running on idle.
-We took that as a request to get some cleaning so we removed the carburator and opened it to make some cleaning.
+We took that as a request to get some cleaning so we removed the carburetor and opened it to make some cleaning.
 We found some varnish on the surfaces and tiny particules a bit everywhere.

 We cleaned the carburetor with a cleaning spray, reassembled everything and made a test … we saw no improvement whatsoever … after a few swear words we reopened the carburetor and this time we dismantled the orifices and cleaned them separately very thoroughly.
-After the second reassembly, the engine came back running smoothly.
+After the second reassembly, the engine came back running very smoothly.

 We took the opportunity of this work to replace a few gaskets to try to eliminate a tiny fuel leakage from the carburetor that we had for some time.